kanidm/kanidm/book/src/accounts/authentication.md

 {{#template ../templates/kani-warning.md
 imagepath=images
 title=Warning!
-text=Kanidm's definition of may Passkeys differ to other systems.
-This is because we adopted the term very early before it has changed and evolved.
+text=Kanidm's definition of Passkeys may differ from that of other systems.
+This is because we adopted the term very early, before it has changed and evolved.
 }}

 <!-- deno-fmt-ignore-end -->